Tarragona, Spain: The Ultimate Travel Guide

 Ferreres Aqueduct, Tarragona

-The Ferreres Aqueduct is a short drive north of the historic city center and is a great first stop on your journey through Tarragona.
-Constructed in the 1st century AD, this aqueduct was built to supply water to the ancient city of Tarraco.
-Today, it serves as a reminder of the impressive feats of architecture accomplished at that time.
+Today, it serves as a reminder of the impressive architectural feats of that time.
 The highest point reaches over 710 feet (217 m).
 A short walk from the parking lot will take you to the base of the aqueduct, and for more daring individuals, the top also serves as a bridge you can walk across.

 Historic City Center